 29) Data Breach Notification

-29.1 All personal data breaches must be reported immediately to the company’s Data Protection Officer.
+29.1 All personal data breaches must be reported immediately to the company’s Data Compliance Manager.

-29.2 If personal data breaches occur and that breach is likely to result in a risk to the rights and freedoms of the data subjects such as financial loss, breach of confidentiality, the Data Protection Officer must ensure that the Information Commissioners Office informed of the breach without delay and in any event within 72 hours after having become aware of it.
+29.2 If personal data breaches occur and that breach is likely to result in a risk to the rights and freedoms of the data subjects such as financial loss, breach of confidentiality, the Data Compliance Manager must ensure that the Information Commissioners Office informed of the breach without delay and in any event within 72 hours after having become aware of it.

-29.3 In the event that a personal data breach is likely to result in high risk to the rights and freedoms of the data subjects, the Data Protection Officer must ensure that all effected data subjects are informed of the breach directly and without undue delay.
+29.3 In the event that a personal data breach is likely to result in high risk to the rights and freedoms of the data subjects, the Data Compliance Manager must ensure that all effected data subjects are informed of the breach directly and without undue delay.

 29.4 Data breach notifications shall include the following information:_